HACCP plan

 All of these verification steps are vital to preparing your whole food business in making a HACCP plan the traditional way.
 Check for any spots in the preparatory plan that may have been missed during any activity of verification.

 Need help preparing for your HACCP plan-making phase and its verification?
-The USDA has provided a guidebook for small to very small businesses that want to comply with HACCP requirements.
+The USDA has provided a guidebook for small to very small businesses that want to comply with HACCP requirements

 After completing all mentioned prerequisite steps, you are ready to write a HACCP plan.
 These steps apply the seven major principles of a HACCP food safety program known throughout the food industry.
-In this section, we will apply these principles to restaurant businesses, food processing plants, or retail food stores in order to answer the commonly asked question, "How to write a HACCP plan for a restaurant?"

 The key to making a comprehensive HACCP plan for a restaurant, or any food business for that matter, is the attention to detail and proper execution of each HACCP principle.